project-ellis/ellis/README.md

 #### Running all static analysis and style checking

-(Be aware that the below includes calls to cppcheck, clang-check, and clang-tidy, which requires that you have such things installed on your system).
+Be aware that the below includes calls to cppcheck, clang-check, and clang-tidy, which requires that you have such things installed on your system.

 ```
 ninja check